Nordic Games: Decline

 The Nordic Games mainly included only competitors from the Nordic countries of Denmark, Finland, Iceland, Sweden, and Norway.
 These countries ended up opposing the establishment of a separate Winter Olympics because it would take away from their nationalistic efforts.
 Sweden and Norway had political differences during this time which led Norway to cease participation in the games, which caused some controversy.
-After Viktor Balck died in 1928, there was no one to champion the cause, especially after the 1930 games had to be cancelled due to a lack of snow.
+After Viktor Balck died in 1928, there was no one to champion the cause, particularly after the 1930 games had to be cancelled due to a lack of snow.
 The Winter Olympics turned out to be highly successful right from the beginning and their international appeal overshadowed the Nordic Games.